gchq/sleeper/docs/deployment-guide.md

 To setup the local m2 settings file this guide can be followed: [Link to Baeldung](https://www.baeldung.com/maven-settings-xml#5-servers)

 The development team are adding a way to retrieve and publish jars to AWS.
-Right now we only support uploading the jars to AWS if they were built locally, but in the future you will be able to upload jars from a Maven repository as well
+Right now we only support uploading the jars to AWS if they were built locally, but in the future you will be able to upload jars from a Maven repository as well.

 #### Upload the jars to a bucket